-Macomber School will use a consistent procedure for handling discipline.
-Teachers will address all minor infractions in the classroom.
-Teachers will refer all major infractions to the office by completing an Office Referral Form.
-Please note that three minor incidents may result in an office referral.
+Macomber School will use consistent expectations for handling discipline.
+Teachers will address infractions in the classroom and seek Administrative support if needed.
 If a student receives an office referral, parents will be notified by administration.
 Parents must sign and return the Office Referral Form.

-As a preschool to grade 2 school, it is imperative to ensure that any consequence is developmentally appropriate.
-As consequences, we typically use lunch detention, abbreviated time out of class to discuss the infraction (this could be with the assistance of the School Adjustment Counselor), parent contact/conference, or the loss of some/all of recess time.
-In more serious instances or if repeated behaviors occur, a student might be assigned an afternoon detention, in-school suspension for part or all of the day, or an out of school suspension.
+As a preschool and kindergarten school, it is imperative to ensure that any consequence is developmentally appropriate.
+As consequences, we typically use lunch reflection time, abbreviated time out of class to discuss the infraction (this could be with the assistance of the School Adjustment Counselor), parent contact/conference, or the loss of some/all of recess time.
+In more serious instances or if repeated behaviors occur, a student might be assigned an in-school suspension for part or all of the day, or an out of school suspension.